ahuggel/SwissRailwayClock/docs/README.md

 - replacing more complex variable types with simpler ones (e.g., use array instead of dictionary); and
 - introducing local variables to avoid repeating any, even minor, repeated expressions (e.g., instead of ```a=b+c+2; d=e+c+2;```, write ```var f=c+2; a=b+f; d=e+f;```).

-For more ideas how to save memory, you can search the [Garmin Developer forum].
+For more ideas how to save memory, search the [Garmin Developer forum].
 Also, keep in mind that the resulting optimized design and code to save a few bytes here and there often violates common software development best practices.
 The optimized design and code may not look right.
-Fortunately, [Prettier Monkey C] takes care of some optimizations (which the compiler should really do, so that the available language features can actually be used in a real program), like, e.g., making sure that the use of ```enum``` does not incur a memory penalty.
+(For example, why isn't there a class hierarchy ```Setting``` with derived classes for each type of option and maybe a dictionary to hold them all together?
+Or at least a singleton instead of a naked global instance of class ```Config```?)

 Memory optimizations can be measured with the simulator's "Active Memory" utility, which reports the size of the application code and data as well as other useful information.

-[^3]: This tool would be even more useful if it also showed the *average* partial update execution time, i.e., the actual metric that is limited.
+[^4]: This tool would be even more useful if it also showed the (running) *average* partial update execution time, i.e., the actual metric that is limited.

 ## Compatible devices